Hadley-Dixon/DiabetesRegression/README.md

-# Project Description
-This project is to analyze a dataset, from start to finish, based on the multiple linear regression model.
-Students can discuss with each other to get a better understanding of the project, but submitted work must be done on an individual level.

 ## Data Description
 The data “diabetes.txt” contains 16 variables on 366 subjects who were interviewed in a study to understand the prevalence of obesity, diabetes, and other cardiovascular risk factors in central Virginia for African Americans.
-We will consider building regression models with glyhb as the response variable, as Glycosolated Hemoglobin levels greater than 70 is often taken as a positive diagnosis of diabetes.
+Build regression models with glyhb as the response variable, as Glycosolated Hemoglobin levels greater than 70 is often taken as a positive diagnosis of diabetes.
 The goal is to find the “best” model for explaining the factors which are predictive of diabetes diagnosis.

 ## Data Analysis
 ### Data exploration and data splitting